unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/array-configuration.md

 Unraid provides status reports that help you keep track of the health of your storage array.
 These reports are a quick way to check if any of your disks are disabled or having issues with reading or writing data.

 - **Current status:** Status reports show the current condition of your array.
-It's important to note that this information resets after you restart your system, so that it won’t keep a history of past issues.
+It's important to note that this information resets after you restart your system, so that it won't keep a history of past issues.

-- **No historical data:** If you want to see what has happened before a reboot, you'll need to look elsewhere, as these reports don’t save past states.
+- **No historical data:** If you want to see what has happened before a reboot, you'll need to look elsewhere, as these reports don't save past states.

 :::important
 Remember that the status reports don't include %%SMART|smart%% data. %%SMART reports|smart-report%% give you a more detailed view of individual disk health.
 So, even if your status report shows everything is fine, checking the %%SMART reports|smart-report%% regularly is still a good idea to catch any potential problems early.